cozy/cozy.github.io/src/dev/konnector.md

 ** updateOrCreate(logger, model, filter, options)` **

-This method return a function that creates or updates an object in database for each item in the `entries[model.displayName]` array.
+This method return a fetch function that creates or updates an object in database for each item in the `entries[model.displayName]` array.
 The filter parameters specifies the fields used to find the document inside the database.

 Parameters: